radostinpetrov/Django-Site-App/README.md

 The app let's you choose a category name and a descrition for your item and add it to the list.
 The user can add and remove tasks.

 Extended the app with additional weather forecast support.
 Using the https://openweathermap.org/current API the app displays a card with the city and the weather and a simple description.
+Currently only a superuser can add/remove cities for which to show the weather.
 The goal idea is to have the app display weather at the date that the task card is due.